ashver/kaggle/Car Data-cardekho.com/README.md

 Data from kaggle

-This dataset contains information about used cars listed on www.cardekho.com This data can be used for a lot of purposes such as price prediction to exemplify the use of linear regression in Machine Learning.
+This dataset contains information about used cars listed on www.cardekho.com This data can be used for a lot of purposes such as price prediction to exemplify the use of different regression algorithm in Machine Learning.
 The columns in the given dataset is as follows:

 1.Car_Name